Home > About Apprenticeships > Wages and Funding for Apprentices

 Taking home your first pay cheque is a great feeling and one of the best things about starting an apprenticeship.
 As an apprentice, it is easy to feel that your employer is doing you a favour but an apprentice is an employee and needs to be paid accordingly.

-The minimum apprentices can earn is £80 per week but the best idea is for an apprentice to check what similar jobs are being paid so that wages can be compared.
+The minimum apprentices can earn is £8.00 per hour (from April 1, 2026) but the best idea is for an apprentice to check what similar jobs are being paid so that wages can be compared.
 Remember that a fresh apprentice is likely to have less skills than more experienced employees though so wages will be lower.

 Funding